guyboltonking/assertj-generator-gradle-plugin/README.md

 ### Assertj assertions generator gradle plugin

 A gradle plugin with task to generate assertions using [AssertJ Assertions Generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html), forked from fhermansson/assertj-generator-gradle-plugin.
 This repository provides dependency updates and minimal maintenances.
+If you have no reason, you should use the original fhermansson / assertj-generator-gradle-plugin.

 The task `generateAssertions` will by default run after `classes` and before `compileTestJava`